PaperStrike/abort-controller-lite/README.md

 - `AbortSignalLite.any(iterable)` memory semantics
   - Immediate: if any input is already aborted, the result aborts immediately with that `reason`.
   - Native engines maintain internal weak source/dependent lists so combined signals don’t keep inputs alive and vice‑versa.
-  - In pure JS we can’t mirror that precisely: we must attach strong listeners to each source and close over the combined signal.
+  - In pure JS we can’t mirror that precisely: we must keep strong references to each source and close over the combined signal.
 We intentionally avoid `WeakRef`/`FinalizationRegistry` to keep size/complexity low.
-  - Consequence: if you drop all references to the combined signal before any source aborts, the sources still hold listeners that keep the combined signal (and its captured array) alive.
-Cleanup only happens when one source aborts.
+  - Consequence: if you drop all references to the combined signal before any source aborts, the source signals still hold internal references that keep the combined signal (and its captured arrays) alive.
+Those references are only cleared when one of the sources aborts.
   - Practical guidance: use `any()` for short‑lived operations; avoid creating many long‑lived combined signals.

 - `AbortSignalLite.timeout(ms)`